chuckremes/proto-rina/journal.md

 The `rlite` README pretty much confirmed this approach.

 For my proof-of-concept, I'll probably just create the 2-DIF for intra-host communications.
 Lots to explore here.

+# 20190213
+#### Embedded
+Thinking a little bit more about the embedded space.
+Discovered that there are some decent choices for high level languages that can run embedded.
+Specifically, we have Lua (eLua), Python (ePython), and Ruby (mruby).
+Of course, these are only suitable for 32-bit processors primarily because of overhead.
+Each requires a runtime and the concomitant additional RAM to hold it.

+For the 8-bit controller space, my guess is that it will need to be custom hardware that is RINA aware.
+Doubtful that there would be sufficient horsepower or RAM to run even an optimized software version of RINA at that level.
+I don't know this for fact...
+I'm still quite ignorant of the embedded space but this is the impression I'm getting from my current research.
+I should look for TCP/IP stacks that run on 8-bit.
+If that more complex stack can run there then certainly a simpler RINA stack could too.

+Also thought a bit about addressing for this space.
+I think a single byte is more than enough.
+If there are more than 255 devices that are vying for enrollment in a DIF, then we'll need a higher level DIF to overlay it and provide routing between them.
+Certainly for 8-bit controllers this could happen but we'd probably want the 2-DIF to be created and managed by a 32-bit controller.
+Again, I'm ignorant.

+#### Next Steps
+I need to reread the Reference Model docs that Day & Co wrote.
+Now that I've decided on a bootstrapping approach, the obvious thing to do here is to write a minimal implementation that runs on a single host probably via shared memory.
+I can stub out several of the components like EFCP which aren't necessary.
+Will they be no ops?
+Don't know yet.

+But certainly I'll need a Flow Allocator, an Enroller, Directory Services, and other RIB-like processes.
+Doubtful I'll need an RMT for the first PoC (proof of concept) though if I want to experiment with multiple DIFs on one box then the RMT becomes important again.
+Same for a Fragmenter/Reassembler since the DIFs may not agree on max SDU size thereby necessitating that additional work.

+#### Directory Services & Addressing
+It occurs to me that when DIFs map addresses between each other for routing that this mapping is essentially an ARP table.